Splunk (SPLK) Increases Despite Market Slip: Here's What You Need to Know

-Coming into today, shares of the maker of software that helps companies collect and analyze internal data had gained 1.16% in the past month.
-In that same time, the Computer and Technology sector gained 8.88%, while the S&P 500 gained 5.1%.
+Prior to today's trading, shares of the maker of software that helps companies collect and analyze internal data had gained 1.36% over the past month.
+This has lagged the Computer and Technology sector's gain of 3.1% and the S&P 500's gain of 3.56% in that time.

-The investment community will be paying close attention to the earnings performance of Splunk in its upcoming release.
-The company is slated to reveal its earnings on February 27, 2024.
+Market participants will be closely following the financial results of Splunk in its upcoming release.
+The company plans to announce its earnings on February 27, 2024.
 In that report, analysts expect Splunk to post earnings of $1.87 per share.
 This would mark a year-over-year decline of 8.33%.
-Meanwhile, the latest consensus estimate predicts the revenue to be $1.25 billion, indicating a 0.28% increase compared to the same quarter of the previous year.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.25 billion, up 0.28% from the prior-year quarter.

-It's also important for investors to be aware of any recent modifications to analyst estimates for Splunk.
+It is also important to note the recent changes to analyst estimates for Splunk.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the last 30 days, the Zacks Consensus EPS estimate has witnessed an unchanged state.
-As of now, Splunk holds a Zacks Rank of #3 (Hold).
+Right now, Splunk possesses a Zacks Rank of #3 (Hold).

-Looking at valuation, Splunk is presently trading at a Forward P/E ratio of 31.42.
-Its industry sports an average Forward P/E of 33.08, so one might conclude that Splunk is trading at a discount comparatively.
+In the context of valuation, Splunk is at present trading with a Forward P/E ratio of 31.61.
+This indicates a discount in contrast to its industry's Forward P/E of 31.91.

-Also, we should mention that SPLK has a PEG ratio of 1.06.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-SPLK's industry had an average PEG ratio of 1.75 as of yesterday's close.
+It is also worth noting that SPLK currently has a PEG ratio of 1.07.
+The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
+Internet - Software stocks are, on average, holding a PEG ratio of 1.87 based on yesterday's closing prices.

 The Internet - Software industry is part of the Computer and Technology sector.
-At present, this industry carries a Zacks Industry Rank of 79, placing it within the top 32% of over 250 industries.
+With its current Zacks Industry Rank of 81, this industry ranks in the top 33% of all industries, numbering over 250.

 Ensure to harness Zacks.com to stay updated with all these stock-shifting metrics, among others, in the next trading sessions.